Reviews You Can Rely On

 Detailing our hangups with hooks and levers.

 When the trip is finished, the Daylite has a velcro hinge that allows the bag to collapse, making it very flat and easily stored just about anywhere, which is great for travelers who don't have a lot of storage space at home.
-Lastly, we're probably being a little picky, but one design feature we didn't really like is this bag's bottom kickstand/handle.
+Lastly, We're probably being a little picky, but one design feature we didn't really like is this bag's bottom kickstand/handle.
 It's too small, so it doesn't balance the bag very well when standing upright.
 It also sticks out too far, so it catches on surfaces and is prone to being bent or damaged in other ways.
-We also just don't like how it looks.
-Of all the softshell roller bags we tested, the Cotopaxi Allpa 38L Roller has one of the best bottom handles of the bunch.
+We also just don't like how the handle looks.
+Of all the softshell roller bags we've tested, the Cotopaxi Allpa 38L Roller has one of the best bottom handles of the bunch.

 Hopping the shuttle to the rental car facility.
-Although this Osprey luggage series travels well, we really don't like the bottom metal handle.
-We don't feel its style compliments the bag, it sticks out too far, and it's just too small.
+Although this Osprey luggage series travels well, we really don't like the bottom metal handle. we don't feel its style compliments the bag, it sticks out too far, and it's just too small.

 Credit: Jason Wanlass